 Unique product and big ambitions are not enough to go global.
-To scale up fast, startup needs money, in fact, it needs millions dollars.
-If you don’t have funding, the fail in global expansion is inevitable.
+To scale up fast, the startup needs money, in fact, it needs millions of dollars.
+If you don’t have funding, they fail in global expansion is inevitable.
 Hence, the primary startup’s goal is to attract investors and mentors to business by all means.

 The US is the biggest IT market with the highest investments ($79B dollars per year).
 Many investors and business angels are based here.
 All of them are looking for unique products, so the chances to raise funding are much higher than everywhere.

 Silicon Valley is a huge network, where you can find investors.
 But you need someone who will introduce you to the investors.

 Although Silicon Valley is the most enabling environment for IT new projects, this is still the biggest cemetery of startups in the world.
 Many entrepreneurs come here with no money hoping that their idea will be enough to grow without definite business and action plan.
 As a result, they become one of 75% of companies that fail.

 The competition in the US and Europe differ.
 If you validate your business idea in the US, it becomes easier to succeed in the European market.
 Establishing a business in any European country doesn’t guarantee success in the United States at all.

 However, the US and Europe are no longer only two markets favorable to run a startup.
 China becomes more competitive every year and a company that wants to go global should consider Asia as well.
 Today, Alibaba Group takes the leading positions in the industry, and it’s hardly possible that a decent competitor will appear in the next few years.
 It proves that the Chinese market breathes down the US and European companies’ necks.

 If you aim to grow your startup to a big company, you are to decide whether you are global or multilocal from day one.